flegall/oseille/README.md

 - When it's finally recorded on your bank account, convert it to an operation. (commands: convert-damocles, add-operation)
 - Clean up unwanted items. (commands remove-operation, remove-damocles, remove-prevision)
 - Fix erroneous amounts (commands set-prevision, set-damocles, set-operation)
-- Fix erroneous dates (comman set-date-operation)
+- Fix erroneous dates (command set-date-operation)
 - Reorder operations/damocles/previsions in order to match the actual/expected operation order (commands rebase-operation, rebase-damocles, rebase-prevision)
 - Print reports. (commands: list, list-budget, list-damocles, list-prevision, list-operation, status, monte-carlo, average)
 - At the end of the period, end the current file and move the pending damocles & operations to the next file (commands: next-simulate, next-commit)